Open-heart surgery or minimally invasive surgical procedure

 Open-heart surgery is typically required to replace the valve if it thickens so much that it causes aortic stenosis, an abnormal narrowing and stiffening of the valve.

-Another type of treatment; a minimally invasive surgical procedure repairs the valve without removing the old, damaged valve.
+Another type of treatment, a minimally invasive surgical procedure repairs the valve without removing the old, damaged valve.
 Instead, it wedges a replacement valve into the aortic valve's place.
 The surgery may be called a transcatheter aortic valve replacement (TAVR) or transcatheter aortic valve implantation (TAVI).
+This involves inserting a catheter into a blood vessel in your upper leg or chest and passing it towards your aortic valve.